2016 Spikers' Turf season

-The Spikers' Turf 2nd Season was the second season of the men's volleyball league Spikers' Turf, the counterpart of the women's Shakey's V-League.
-In 2014, the Shakey's V-League introduced a men's division during its 21st conference.
-The following year, Sports Vision, the organizers of the Shakey's V-League decided to spin off the men's vision as a separate tournament, giving birth to the Spikers' Turf.
+The 2016 Spikers' Turf season was the second season of Spikers' Turf.
+The season ran currently with the 2016 Shakey's V-League season with it running from May 26 to November 12, 2016.
+The conference was order was the same as the previous season, with first conference of the season being the Open Conference, followed by the Collegiate Conference, and culminating with the Reinforced Conference.

+After this season, the Shakey's V-League rebranded to the Premier Volleyball League and Spikers' Turf was integrated into the PVL as its men's division.

 Open conference

 The Spikers’ Turf Collegiate Conference was the 5th conference of the Spikers' Turf, conference commenced on May 28, 2016 at the Filoil Flying V Centre, San Juan.
 Six (6) volleyball clubs will compete in this year's Open Conference.